 If you have further questions about Ohio reckless driving speed in relation to your own situation, please reach out to schedule a consultation with our traffic violation attorney.

 Felony offenses for speeding in Ohio can result in significant legal consequences, including imprisonment, fines, and a license suspension, in addition to a permanent criminal record.
+Felony speeding can also result in criminal charges, especially when the violation leads to injury or death.

 Speeding penalties in Ohio vary depending on the circumstances of the offense, including the speed at which the driver was going, where it occurred, and the type of vehicle involved.
+Most speeding tickets are classified as minor misdemeanors, which are the lowest level of criminal offense in Ohio and typically involve fines and points on your license.
+However, repeat offenses or certain circumstances—such as speeding in construction zones or school zones, especially during school hours—can elevate the charge to a higher degree misdemeanor, resulting in more severe penalties.

 A single speeding violation in a 12-month period is prosecuted as a minor misdemeanor.
-That designation allows the jurisdiction in which the alleged offense occurred to assess a fine of up to $150.
-The actual cost of a speeding ticket will vary depending on whether a city or state adds fines for each mile per hour over the limit, whether the alleged offense occurred near a school or in work zone, and the amount a jurisdiction charges for court and administrative costs.
+The maximum fine for a minor misdemeanor is $150, but fines can be doubled if the violation occurs in a construction zone or in school or construction zones, especially during school hours.
+The actual cost of a speeding ticket will vary depending on whether a city or state adds fines for each mile per hour over the limit, whether the alleged offense occurred near a school or in a construction zone, and the amount a jurisdiction charges for court costs and administrative costs.
+Prior violations can also increase the total penalty for a speeding ticket.

+Points from a speeding ticket remain on your record for two years from the date of the violation.
+If you accumulate 12 points on your driver’s license within a two-year period, you face an automatic six-month suspension of your license.
 Accumulating 12 points within a 24-month period results in an automatic license suspension.
 Reckless drivers can also lose their driving privileges.

 And as Ohio speed limit laws define, exceeding the speed limit by more than 10 mph can result in two points added to your license for each speeding ticket.
 So if you accrue six speeding tickets without taking action against them, you can technically lose your driver’s license for going 20 over the speed limit.

 Hiring a speeding ticket defense lawyer will give you a legal ally who acts only on your behalf and knows how to do things like confirm the proper use and accuracy of a LIDAR device.
 We will also be able to educate you on your rights in relation to Ohio speed limit laws.
+An experienced attorney can negotiate a plea deal to reduce fines or help you avoid points on your license.
+Hiring a traffic attorney can help contest a speeding ticket and potentially reduce fines or avoid points on your license.

 Colin Maher of the Columbus, Ohio-based Maher Law Firm has a strong track record of defending drivers throughout Franklin County.
 With an expert understanding of Ohio speeding laws and how to best address Ohio reckless driving speed violations, Colin is here to provide you with legal representation.